The headlines about car crashes involving pedestrians and bicycles have been coming in:

 The studies are showing that nationally, pedestrian and bicycle deaths have increased by 51% since reaching a low point in 2009, and account for 17% of crash fatalities.
 The massive and troubling increase is being attributed to having an aging population where the elderly are more vulnerable, people moving to the Sun Belt region, where roads may prioritize speed over safety more than other regions, and to the increasing size of trucks and S.U.V.s.

 Thankfully for our community, these national trends have seemingly not applied to the Mid-Hudson Valley region of New York State.
-According to the Institute for Traffic Safety Management & Research, across the three counties of Dutchess, Orange and Ulster County, pedestrian accidents have declined by 49% since 2011:
+According to the Institute for Traffic Safety Management & Research, across the three counties of Dutchess, Orange and Ulster County, pedestrian accidents have declined by 49% since 2011, and seem to have stabilized at a much lower level than in the past.

 How to obtain compensation if you are injured as a pedestrian or bicyclist in a crash or accident